zabbix-byte/PyPulse/README.md

 **Please Note**: PyPulse is currently under active development, and some features may be incomplete or subject to change.
-We appreciate your interest and patience as we work to improve and enhance this project.
+We appreciate your interest and patience as we work to improve and enhance this project, if you appreciate the project, kindly consider giving it a star.
+Your support through stars helps us gauge the level of backing for the project.

 ![](https://github.com/zabbix-byte/PyPulse/blob/main/How.png)